 A perfect work day starts with…

 …a lot of sunshine tickling your nose on the way to the office across the MQ premises.

-In cooperation with viennacontemporary and EIKON, Q21 awards one residency as part of the Artist-in-Residence Programme of Q21/ MuseumsQuartier Wien.
-The prize enables this years' winner Laura Schawelka to live and workd for two months in one of the nine artist studios in the MuseumsQuartier Wien in 2020.
+In cooperation with viennacontemporary and EIKON, Q21 awards a residency stipend as part of the Artist-in-Residence Programme of Q21/MQ.
+The prize grants this year's winner Laura Schawelka to work and live for two months in one of the nine Artist studios in the MuseumsQuartier Wien in 2020.

 Artist-in-Residence in Oct/Nov 2019: Tomoko Kawai (JPN)